 Jessica Lopez was a double winner for the Fords as she took home the 60 meter dash title with a personal-best time of 8.06 seconds in her season debut.
 That mark was nearly a full tenth of a second quicker than her previous best and keeps her as the fourth fastest performer in school history.
 Lopez also anchored Haverford's winning 4x400 relay team with a time of 4:16.94 seconds.
 She was joined on the relay by Jasmine Reed, Julia Coletti, and Marisa Antinori.

 That winning relay had strong days all-around in addition to Lopez.
-Reed finished third in the 60 meter dash with a time of 8.43 seconds and was less than a tenth of a second off a top 10 time in school history during his collegiate debut.
+Reed finished third in the 60 meter dash with a time of 8.43 seconds and was less than a tenth of a second off a top 10 time in school history during her collegiate debut.
 Antinori finished fourth, just one-hundredth of a second behind her teammate.
 Naomi Fukuda was sixth in the dash with a mark of 8.60 seconds.

 Competing in the hurdles, Tess Oberholtzer was the runner-up to the defending Centennial Conference Champion and just one-tenth off her PR with a time of 9.86 seconds.
 Louise Bednarik was 12th in the hurdles with a time of 11.57 seconds.
 Oberholtzer was also fifth in the 200 meters (28.56 seconds), while Fukuda (28.72 seconds) and Bednarik (30.80 seconds) were seventh and 24th, respectively in the large field of entrants.